niveau0/templates-rs/README.md

 ## Planned

-* web service skeleton with a REST API
 * optional WASM UI with tailwind css and trunk for bundling
 * optional DB connection
+^